XML RSSSubscribe To This Site

 I really like the spelling of your name.
 I've never seen that before.

 It appears with 99% certainty that your kitten is a chronic feline herpes virus sufferer.
-Yes, this condition is caused by the feline rhinotracheitis virus.
-Feline viral rhinotracheitis (FVR) is an upper respiratory infection of cats caused by feline herpesvirus 1, of the family Herpesviridae.
-Most cats come into contact with this virus during their lifetime.
-A small number of those cats continue to have intermittent symptoms throughout their lives.
+This condition is caused by the feline rhinotracheitis virus, a herpes virus, which is a virus that cats get that affects their upper respiratory system.
+Feline viral rhinotracheitis, FVR for short, affects almost all cats at some point during their lifetime.
+However, only a small percentage of cats continue to have intermittent symptoms throughout their lives.

 The younger the cat or kitten, the more serious feline herpes can be initially, leaving some kittens with stuffy noses or damaged eyes for the rest of their lives.
 In my experience, this rarely leads to a shortened lifespan.
 I have a cat living in my office that is close to 20 years of age and she lost her eye to the feline herpes virus as a young kitten and has had noisy breathing and intermittent nasal infections and discharge her entire life.
 Yet, obviously she is quite elderly and has led a very happy life.